eddmann/eddmann.github.io/_posts/2021/2021-02-06-advent-of-code-2015-day-13-knights-of-the-dinner-table.md

 ---
 layout: post
 title: 'Advent of Code 2015 - Day 13 - Knights of the Dinner Table'
-meta: 'Solving the Advent of Code 2015 Day 13 puzzle using TypeScript'
+meta: 'Solving the Advent of Code 2015 Day 13 puzzle using TypeScript.'
 tags: advent-of-code advent-of-code-2015 typescript
 ---

-On the thirteenth day of Advent of Code 2015 we are tasked with finding the optimal seating arrangement for our family _holiday feast_.
+On the thirteenth day of Advent of Code 2015, we are tasked with finding the optimal seating arrangement for our family _holiday feast_.

 <!--more-->

 ## Part 1

-We are provided with a listings of all our family members and their relationships with each other.
+We are provided with a listing of all our family members and their relationships with each other.
-These relationships come in the form of a happiness score which can be either positive or negative.
+These relationships come in the form of a happiness score, which can be either positive or negative.
-We are tasked with determining the happiness total of the optimial seating arrangment.
+We are tasked with determining the happiness total of the optimal seating arrangement.

 My initial reaction to this problem is that it shows a great similarity to [Day 9](https://eddmann.com/posts/advent-of-code-2015-day-9-all-in-a-single-night/).
 Like before, we initially begin by parsing the provided input into a form we can use.